Canal of Zubaida

 Sadd al-Khasirah

 The Sadd al-Khasirah (سدّ الخاصرة), literally meaning the al-Khasirah Dam, is one of the most notable sections of the Zubaida Canal.
 It was a major stop for travelers and pilgrims passing through the area.
 The dam is constructed out of smaller local rocks and mortar.
-It is constructed at the start of a narrow valley between the
+It is constructed at the start of a narrow valley.

 See Also